The Hunt for Gollum: Plot

 The film is set during the timespan of The Fellowship of the Ring.
 It takes place 17 years after Bilbo Baggins's 111th birthday party and just before Frodo Baggins leaves the Shire for Rivendell (an interval not outlined in Jackson's film of that story).
 The wizard Gandalf fears that Gollum may reveal information about the One Ring to the Dark Lord Sauron, and sends the Ranger Aragorn, heir of Isildur, on a quest to find him.

 The story opens with a brief prologue about the ring's disappearance before cutting to Aragorn and Gandalf at an inn (presumably the Prancing Pony) in Bree.
-Gandalf explains his concerns about Gollum's knowledge of the Ring falling into enemy hands, and asks Aragorn to find the creature with his tracking skills.
-After initially having little luck, Aragorn crosses paths with a distant kinsman named Arithir, a fellow Ranger of the North, who reports hearing rumours about a creature that has been stealing fish from open windows in local villages; the movie cuts to a scene of Gollum doing just that, and eating his ill-gotten gain atop the roof.
+Gandalf explains his concerns about Gollum's knowledge of the Ring falling into enemy hands, and asks Aragorn to find him with his tracking skills.
+After a fruitless search, Aragorn crosses paths with Arithir, a fellow Ranger of the North, who reports rumours about a creature that steals fish from open windows in villages; the film cuts to a scene of Gollum doing just that, and eating his ill-gotten gains atop the roof.

-Aragorn and Arithir part ways, and Aragorn encounters and kills a pair of orc scouts in the forest.
-He soon locates Gollum by a fish pond afterwards and captures the creature in a snare trap.
+Aragorn encounters and kills a pair of orc scouts in the forest.
+He soon locates Gollum by a fish pond and captures him in a snare trap.
 Having secured the whining and protesting Gollum inside a sack, Aragorn sets out for Mirkwood.
-On the way, he briefly spots one of the nine Ringwraiths in the woods, but avoids it.
-Later that same day, he is attacked by an orc squad and defeats them, but is hit by a poison dart which takes effect after he dispatches his last attacker.
-He collapses beside a patch of Athelas flowers and has a vision of Arwen (Rita Ramnani) in Rivendell.
+On the way, he spots a Ringwraith in the woods, but avoids it.
+Later that day, he is attacked by an orc squad and defeats them, but is hit by a poison dart which takes effect after he kills his last attacker.
+He collapses beside a patch of Athelas flowers and has a vision of Arwen in Rivendell.

-Aragorn regains consciousness at dusk and discovers that Gollum has escaped from the sack.
-He seeks the creature well into the night, but finally finds him hiding up in a tree.
-Gollum fearfully explains that a Ringwraith is coming — seconds later, a Ringwraith indeed does appear and attacks Aragorn.
-After a short but intense duel, the Ringwraith flees from a bright light created by the Elves of Mirkwood, who recapture Gollum and guide Aragorn back to their fortress.
+Aragorn regains consciousness at dusk and discovers that Gollum has escaped.
+He seeks him well into the night, and finds him hiding in a tree.
+Gollum fearfully explains that a Ringwraith is coming; seconds later, a Ringwraith appears and attacks Aragorn.
+After a short duel, the Ringwraith flees from a bright light created by the Elves of Mirkwood, who recapture Gollum and guide Aragorn back to their fortress.

 The scene cuts to Gandalf emerging from Mirkwood's dungeons after interrogating Gollum.
 Gandalf tells Aragorn that Gollum knows of Bilbo Baggins and the Shire, and explains that he must now go there to warn Frodo.
 Aragorn suggests sending Frodo to meet him in Bree, and Gandalf readily agrees.
 The film ends with Gollum speaking to himself in the dungeon, where he vows to kill "Bagginses" and reclaim his "Precious".